 You should avoid driving with a chipped or cracked windshield as the natural course of driving will only make things worse and can permanently damage the structural integrity of the windshield.
-With chips, cracks, or rock-chips in a windshield, it's best to bring the car to an auto-glass repair specialist as soon as the problem is discovered—don't go to a general mechanic or collision center.
+We're here to help!

 Before your trip starts

 If the windshield chips or cracks in the middle of your trip, please call as soon as you can.
 We will help you diagnose and resolve the situation.

 If the crack is longer than 3 inches or the chip is close to the size of a quarter

 - Stop driving!

 - Our insurance applies for a chip or crack that is not normal wear—provided it is properly reported.